PedroHSacramento/Four-Color-Theorem---December-24th-2019/README.md

 neighbor_1_vn neighbor_2_vn … neighbor_k_vn <br/>
 <br/>
 Please take the following steps to run this code:
-1. download the files into a folder or clone the repository
+1. download the files graph.c and configurations.txt into a folder or clone the repository
 2. open your Command Prompt/Terminal and navigate to the directory containing the files, such as: cd ~/Desktop/Four-Color-Theorem
 3. open your graph.c file and scroll to the main function at the bottom of the file
 4. change the text inside read_graph(“test.txt”) to the name of the file containing your graph